bparanj/crystal/computer/memory/m2-ssd.md

 4. Form factor: M.2 describes the physical size and connector type of the SSD, not its performance or interface.

-5. Versatility: While commonly used for SSDs, the M.2 form factor can also be used for other device types like WiFi cards.
+5. Versatility: While  used for SSDs, the M.2 form factor can also be used for other device types like WiFi cards.

-6. Sizes: M.2 SSDs come in various sizes, typically denoted by a four or five-digit number (e.g., 2280, 22110) indicating width and length in millimeters.
+6. Sizes: M.2 SSDs come in various sizes,  denoted by a four or five-digit number (e.g., 2280, 22110) indicating width and length in millimeters.

 The M.2 designation helps users and manufacturers quickly identify the physical format of the device, ensuring compatibility with motherboards and other hardware.